rackerlabs/docs-aws/docs/aws-instance-scheduler/index.rst

 Pricing
 -------

-Aviator customers get Instance Scheduler management at no additional cost.
-Customers are responsible for the minimal infrastructure cost to run the solution, normally up to $10 per AWS account per month.
+Management of Instance Scheduler is provided at no additional cost for Rackspace Elastic Engineering customers.
+Customers are responsible for the minimal infrastructure cost to run the solution (normally up to $10 per AWS account per month) and this may consume hours from your Elastic Engineering Pod to setup or manage.